Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

 12. Nerobergbahn

 From the Nerotal, enjoy marvelous views and capture as many as you can.
-So be sure to bring along your camera and extra cash for you might spot some nice German gifts to buy along the way.
+So be sure to bring your camera and extra cash, for you might spot some nice German gifts to buy along the way.
 You’re sure to create some unforgettable family memories here.

 13. Museum Wiesbaden

+The Museum of Wiesbaden, located in Wiesbaden, has a wide range of art.
 The museum has a large collection of Russian paintings, as well as displays of sculptures and natural items.
-Guests can see an expansive zoological, botanical and paleontological collection.
+Guests can see an expansive zoological, botanical, and paleontological collection.

-The museum also contains numerous pieces of art, dating from the 10th to the 17th centuries, including Italian religious paintings and Greek mythological works.
+The museum also contains numerous art pieces dating from the 10th to the 17th centuries, including Italian religious paintings and Greek mythological works.

 14. Kurhaus Wiesbaden and Spa

-The Kurhaus Wiesbaden, a spa and luxury hotel, was first built in 1868 and has been renovated numerous times throughout the years.
+The Kurhaus Wiesbaden, a spa and luxury hotel, was first built in 1868 and has been renovated numerous times.
 This Russian steam bath and spa is known for being one of the best adult attractions in the area.

 The Kurhaus Wiesbaden is a Russian steam bath and Finnish sauna.
 It was first built in 1868 and has been renovated numerous times throughout the years.
 Wiesbaden is one of the oldest spa towns in all of Europe.

-The Bowling Green, which is located to the south of the Kurhaus, and the Kurhaus Kolonnade are next to each other.
-The Bowling Green is the grand square that is also known to hold several events, an on-foot daily walking tour, a scary sightseeing tour, and entertainment venues.
+The Bowling Green, located south of the Kurhaus, and the Kurhaus Kolonnade are next to each other.
+This grand square also holds several events: an on-foot daily walking tour, a scary sightseeing tour, and entertainment venues.

 FAQ